 A qualified couples or relationship counsellor is trained to recognise and challenge your current communication habits, and to teach you how to communicate more effectively with one another.
 Often, just being encouraged to talk openly and honestly during your couples counselling session can already set you on the path to more open and calmer communication.

 Strong communication skills (talking and listening) will allow you to resolve problems big and small, and will help keep your relationship strong even during times of severe stress.

 Rejuvenating Your Emotional Connection and Restoring Lost Intimacy

-Whist this process of coming together and then pulling apart to individuate is a normal developmental phase of any relationship it can place enormous pressure on the relationship.
-A qualified relationship or couples counsellors can help a couple understand each other through this process and also help restore lost emotional and physical closeness.
+Whilst this process of coming together and then pulling apart to individuate is a normal developmental phase of any relationship it can place enormous pressure on the relationship.
+A qualified relationship or couples counsellor can help a couple understand each other through this process and help restore lost emotional and physical closeness.

 How Can Relationship Counselling Help Us Negotiate Commitments?